bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/My-Personal-Arsenal-Of-Convenience-Scripts.md

 ### 39. Remove string from file names recursively

-### Description: In the example below I am using this command to remove the string “-master” from all file names in the working directory and all of it's sub directories.
+### Description: In the example below I am using this command to remove the string "-master" from all file names in the working directory and all of it's sub directories.

 code: